Caregiver Care: Managing Stress, Depression

 Whether you are providing palliative care for someone with a painful chronic condition or for someone actively dying, the rewards that come with caregiving are real and varied.

-According to a study at the Johns Hopkins School of Public Health, more than two-thirds of caregivers say they developed a better relationship with the person they cared for, gained a heightened appreciation of life, found hidden strengths, and felt a sense of accomplishment.
+According to a study at the Johns Hopkins School of Public Health, most caregivers say they developed a better relationship with the person they cared for, gained a heightened appreciation of life, found hidden strengths, and felt a sense of accomplishment.

 When Norton, Ohio, residents Mark and Dalia Spisak decided to care for Dalia's father, who had congestive heart failure and dementia, Mark put his career on hold.
 Working with the local palliative care service, he became his father-in-law's caregiver.